flotpython/webintro/notebooks/01-eco-system.md

 </div>

-# Introduction to web frontend
+# objectives of this course

 ```javascript
 // run this cell, and then